 The researcher expresses his heartfelt thanks to:

-- Schwulenberatung Berlin for institutional support and
+- Schwulenberatung Berlin for its institutional support and for providing a platform for this important work;

-providing a platform for this important work; - LesMigraS and Casa Kuà for disseminating the survey in their
+- LesMigraS and Casa Kuà for distributing the survey in their communities.

 Impressum: